 Muncaster’s smallest visitors will also love the Enchanted Trail, exploring some hidden corners with stepping stones, fairy doors and woodland dens to be discovered.

-There are lots of family-friendly events taking place throughout the year ranging from the Festival of Fools to a food festival, to ‘bring your teddy bear’ days.
+There are lots of family-friendly events taking place throughout the year including the Festival of Fools, a food festival and ‘bring your teddy bear’ days.

 Muncaster Castle is a vibrant and exciting place, with lots of hugely fun events to pique your interest.